Script collapse in multilingual ASR: A reference-free metric and 100-pair benchmark: Abstract

 \section{Abstract}

 Word error rate (WER) is the dominant metric for automatic speech recognition, yet it cannot detect a systematic failure mode: models that produce fluent output in the wrong writing system.
-We define \emph{Script Fidelity Rate} (SFR), the fraction of hypothesis characters in the target script block, computable without reference transcriptions, and report the first systematic measurement of script collapse across six languages spanning four writing systems (Pashto, Urdu, Hindi, Bengali, Malayalam, Somali) and nine ASR models on FLEURS test sets.
-Across 53 evaluated model--language pairs, 18 (34\,\%; 95\,\% Wilson CI: 23--47\,\%) exhibit script collapse (SFR $<$ 10\,\%); MMS-1B and SeamlessM4T-v2 maintain SFR above 99\,\% on every language evaluated, confirming that SFR correctly identifies high fidelity where it is present.
-We identify three distinct collapse patterns: Latin phonetic substitution (smaller Whisper on Indic languages), Arabic substitution for Somali's Latin-script orthography, and Devanagari substitution where larger Whisper models treat all Indic audio as Hindi --- a failure present even in Whisper large-v3.
+We define \emph{Script Fidelity Rate} (SFR), the fraction of hypothesis characters in the target script block, computable without reference transcriptions, and report a systematic measurement of script collapse across ten languages spanning six writing systems and ten models (seven Whisper sizes, MMS-1B, SeamlessM4T-v2, and Gemma~4~E2B) on FLEURS test sets.
+Across 100 evaluated model--language pairs, 21 (21\,\%; 95\,\% Wilson CI: 14--30\,\%) exhibit script collapse (SFR $<$ 10\,\%): 20 involve Whisper and one involves Gemma~4~E2B on Urdu under a generic transcription prompt.
+In a ten-language Gemma~4 probe, script-aware prompting raises mean SFR from 71.2\,\% to 97.7\,\%, fixes Urdu collapse (6.5\,\% to 97.0\,\%), and recovers 5.9 chrF on downstream NLLB translation for the six languages whose baseline SFR is below 90\,\%.
+We identify four collapse patterns: Latin phonetic substitution, Arabic substitution for Somali, Devanagari substitution for Bengali/Malayalam, and unique-script Latin collapse for Georgian.